-There are well over 100 pages to look at, covering many Carpentersville area topics such as; local schools, restaurants, teachers, parks, history and much, much more.
+There are well over 300 pages and 16000 memories to look at, covering many Carpentersville area topics such as; local schools, restaurants, teachers, parks, history and much, much more.
 Make sure to bookmark the site so you can come back again and again, it’s hard to see everything in one visit and the site continues to add new items on a very regular basis.

 Welcome To C’ville

 I grew up in Carpentersville between 1963 and 1975, and attended elementary school, middle school and high school there.
 I’ve never had a copy of any yearbooks so I wrote to the school district and asked if any were still available.
 After some time and a little hunting they found three yearbooks for me from; 1975, 1976 and 1977.

 I thought there must be other people that would like to see the yearbooks too and many people that either never owned one or lost theirs over the years.
 In addition, after my parents passed away, I was looking through old photographs and other items and thought that they would be additionally worthwhile to share with others.
 So I started this web site in 2005 to share what I had aquired with others that would be as excited to see them as I was.
 My Mom had also left me a box full of stuff from my childhood, lots of things from Carpentersville too, many of those items have been added to this site.